Azure/Cloud-Native/website/blog/2022-10-04/index.md

 ## Building Cloud-native Apps

-By definition, _Cloud-native technologies empower organizations to **build and run scalable applications** in modern, dynamic environments such as public, private, and hybrid clouds._ You can learn more about Cloud-native in Kendall Roden's #ServerlessSeptember post on [Going Cloud-native with Azure Container Apps](/blog/zero2hero-aca-01).
+By definition, _cloud-native technologies empower organizations to **build and run scalable applications** in modern, dynamic environments such as public, private, and hybrid clouds._ You can learn more about cloud-native in Kendall Roden's #ServerlessSeptember post on [Going Cloud-native with Azure Container Apps](/blog/zero2hero-aca-01).

 Serveless technologies accelerate productivity and minimize costs for deploying applications at cloud scale.
 So, what can we build with serverless technologies in cloud-native on Azure? _Anything that is event-driven_ - examples include:
  - **Microservices** - scaled by KEDA-compliant triggers